IoTPlay/docker-iotplay-standards/README/READ10-nodered_Projects.md

   - Passphrase: eight characters

-- In NodeRed, the key are stored in folder:
+- In Node-RED, the key are stored in folder:
   `data/projects/.sshkeys`, with above name, the key names are:
-    - default_nodered_client_dbr
+    - default_Node-RED_client_dbr
-    - default_nodered_client_dbr.pub
+    - default_Node-RED_client_dbr.pub

 #### Step 2: Prepare the localhost ssh keys for use in steps 7 - SourceTree clone